The Youth Programs of Literary Arts inspire public high school students to write, revise, edit, publish, and perform

 - Publication of student work in annual print and digital anthologies

 - Transportation, books, and tickets for school groups to attend Portland Arts & Lectures and Special Events

 - Verselandia! high school poetry slam

 - Mentoring to help students with college and scholarship application essays

-Last year WITS served more than 3,400 Portland high school students by teaching writing, extending literary experiences beyond the classroom, publishing student work, and coordinating student readings throughout the city.
-Read more about the work of Writers in the Schools and about WITS sponsors and evaluations in our annual report (or you can download the WITS report here).
+Last year WITS served more than 3,600 Portland high school students by teaching writing, extending literary experiences beyond the classroom, publishing student work, and coordinating student readings throughout the city.
+Read more about the work of Writers in the Schools and about WITS sponsors and evaluations in our 2014-15 WITS report.